figs-lab/datalegreya/README.md

 ##Webfont

 ###@font-face
-To use it on the web, simply load the OTF file in your CSS using `@font-face`:
+To use it on the web, simply load the OTF file in your CSS using the `@font-face` rule:
 <pre><code>@font-face {
 	font-family: 'Datalegreya-Thin';
 	src: url('[path/to/your/fonts/folder]/Datalegreya-Thin.otf');